LukeShortCloud/rootpages/markdown/clustering.md

 # ipvsadm -a -t 192.168.1.10:80 -r 10.0.0.12 -m
 ```

 * The configuration rules are automatically saved, but they can viewed in standard output.
-These rules can then be migrated or restoed to an IPVS server.
+These rules can then be migrated or restored to an IPVS server.
 ```
 # ipvsadm {-S|--save}
 ```